autorope/donkeycar/doc/ai_models.md

 - [depthai experiments OCR](https://github.com/luxonis/depthai-experiments/tree/master/gen2-ocr)

 ## Grip loss detection
 - Find a model to use IMU and detect sudden lateral acceleration to identify maximum speed with grip

+## decision confidence management
+- How to improve the models when images cannot be inferred with sufficient confidence
+- What is the offline learning cycle

+## use segmentation to tag images
+- Modify acquired driving date with the correct steering angle based on track orientation vs car orientation
+-